rust-embedded/discovery/src/05-led-roulette/flash-it.md

 Before executing that command though, lets look into what it actually does.
-If you look at the side of your micro:bit with the USB connector facing upwards you will notice, that there are actually 2 black squares on there (on the micro:bit v2 is a third and biggest one, its a speaker), one is our MCU we already talked about but what purpose does the other one serve?
+If you look at the side of your micro:bit with the USB connector facing upwards you will notice, that there are actually 2 black squares on there (on the micro:bit v2 there is a third and biggest one, which is a speaker), one is our MCU we already talked about but what purpose does the other one serve?
 The other chip has 3 main purposes:

 1. Provide power from the USB connector to our MCU